gilch/hissp/README.md

 Lissp can also be read from ``.lissp`` files, which compile to Python modules.

-Here's one definition from the basic macros:
+Here's one definition from the bundled macros:
 ```Lisp
 (defmacro attach (target : :* args)
   "Attaches the named variables as attributes of the target.